operand/agency/README.md

 several agent examples.
 It can also be used for experimentation and development.

-The application is configured to read the agency library source when running, allowing changes to be tested manually.
+The application is configured to read the agency library source when running, allowing library changes to be tested manually.

 ## Test Suite